mysql/mysql-utilities/doc/man/mysqlfailover.rst

 An example of the user interface and some of the report views are shown in the following examples.

+Note: The GTID Executed Set will display the first GTID listed in the SHOW MASTER STATUS view.
+If there are multiple GTIDs listed, the utility shall display [...] to indicate there are additional GTIDs to view.
+You can view the complete list of GTIDs on the GTID display screens.

 The default interface will display the replication health report like the following.
 In this example the log file is enabled.
 A sample startup command is shown below::